napari/napari-workshop-template/README.md

 **To see the built website, go to https://melissawm.github.io/napari-workshop-template**

+## What is this repository?

+This repository is meant to be [forked](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and edited so that you have a starting point when creating your own napari workshop.
+All instructions below are meant to be executed _on your own fork_, so that you have a copy of the template that you can adjust to your needs.

+Once you have created your workshop, if you would like the event to be listed [in napari.org](https://napari.org/stable/further-resources/napari-workshops.html), feel free to submit a pull request to https://github.com/napari/napari

+## Build your own workshop

-## Build locally
+### Build locally

-To build this workshop locally and preview your workshop materials, follow the steps below.
+To build this workshop locally and preview the generated materials in html format (as a webpage), follow the steps below.

-### 1. Install all required packages
+#### 1. Install all required packages

 First, [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and clone it to your local system by